rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-load-balancer.rst

-The following example shows the response for create load balancer:
+The following example shows the response for creating a load balancer.

-**Example.
-Create load balancer response: JSON**
+**Example: Create load balancer response in JSON**

 .. code::